Critical Steps for Market Feasibility Analysis

 Product awareness, purchase consideration, trial, and purchase intent can all be measured.
 We can measure the demand for another jersey and learn what type of jersey the customer would like most and if it’s likely to sell.

 Research is an investment, and the more expensive the product and cost of development, the more I encourage you not to skip the research.
 Invest in reducing risk or eliminate a bad decision before spending significantly more time and money on a product launch.

-If research results are positive this may be helpful in obtaining additional funding, getting your product to a defined market faster, and understanding how to communicate as you launch your product.
+Positive research results may help in obtaining additional funding, getting your product to market faster, and better product launch communication.
 If you have questions, we’ll find the answers.